 Program Learning Outcomes

-- Literature: Students will understand and appreciate the works of a broad range of writers, develop an awareness of literature in general, and their own genre in particular as it relates to the larger human experience.
+Literature: Students will understand and appreciate work of a broad range of writers, develop an awareness of literature in general, and his/her own genre in particular as it relates to larger human experience.

 English: Concentration in Creative Writing (B.A)— 42 units